 The 15% rule

 You’ve heard of the manufacturing giant 3M.
-They’ve been around for over 100 years and have turnover in excess of $30-billion.
+They’ve been around for over 100 years and have turnover above $30-billion.
 They’re a global success story, much of which is attributable to one of their early General Managers, a certain William McKnight.

 McKnight was a huge proponent of innovation, fervently incorporating it into the 3M corporate culture.
 One of his philosophies was to “listen to anybody with an idea”, and a major cornerstone of this was what is known as the 15% rule.